ArcherDotBuild/L2/16-Asynchronous-Code-Callbacks-Promises/README.md

 So every promise has a **.then** method, `willgetYouADog.then()` this **.then** method will run if our promise is resolved.

 Pass in a callback function to the **.then**.
-This code will run when this promise is resolved and we'll `console.log('resolved)`
+This code will run when this promise is resolved and we'll `console.log('resolved)`.

 So we have another method we can use with every single promise **.catch()**, and we could just chain it on.
-This code will run when this promise is rejected and we'll `console.log('rejected)`
+This code will run when this promise is rejected and we'll `console.log('rejected)`.

 ## 7. Returning Promises from Functions

 So our current promise will get you a dog promise is either resolved or rejected immediately.
-There's nothing that takes time in this promise, there's no real reason to use a promise,
+There's nothing that takes time in this promise, there's no real reason to use a promise.

 ```javascript
 const willgetYouADog = new Promise((resolve, reject) => {